 - Use a travel harness.
 This can make them feel safe and secure.
 Just so you know, this can also make them feel restricted, so only use one if your dog’s comfortable with it.

-The cure for motion sickness in dogs
+Remedies for motion sickness in dogs

 The remedy for motion sickness is quite a simple one: medication and supplements.
 Nausea treatments can reduce the feeling of queasiness and can even stop vomiting altogether.

-The cure for travel anxiety in dogs
+Tips to reduce travel anxiety in dogs